varunrpillai/paint/README.md

    c) draw with defaults brush color and size.
    d) click on checkmark to save.
    e) enter the name and click save.
-   Verify: If the name appears in the main list view.
+   Verify: See if the name appears in the main list view.
    f) click on the list item in main list view.
-   Verify: The previous painting reappears and able to edit it.
+   Verify: See if the previous painting reappears and able to edit it.

  2) Pick color
    a) Open app